 The US is swinging back to life pre-COVID.
-About 57% of American adults have been fully vaccinated against COVID-19, states and attractions across the country are reopening, and the number of new coronavirus cases continues to drop.
-As conditions improve in the US, Americans are getting ready to travel again – one survey found that half of the adults in the US plan to take a summer vacation.
-But there’s one thing that could complicate those plans: the delta variant.
+About 50% of all Americans have been fully vaccinated against COVID-19, and states and attractions across the country have reopened.
+With cases dropping in the spring and early summer, Americans have started to plan trips and pack their bags again – one survey found that half of the adults in the US plan to take a summer vacation.
+But now, coronavirus infections have been rising across the country, thanks to the delta variant.

-Remember: there are a number of variants around the US.
+Remember: There are a number of variants around the US.
 But the delta variant (aka B16172) is the most contagious one (think: 60% more contagious than some variants), and can cause more severe illness.
 It was first detected in October in India, and contributed to the massive outbreak there.
-Now it’s spread to at least 92 countries, and experts warn that places in the US with lower vaccination rates (like Alabama, Louisiana, and Mississippi) could become pockets with dangerous outbreaks of the delta variant.
-The CDC has dubbed it a “variant of concern.”
-The agency also identified the delta as the most dominant strain in the US.
-And it’s continuing to cause issues for a number of countries, including…
+Now, the World Health Organization says it’s spread to at least 132 countries.
+The CDC has dubbed it a “variant of concern," and in early July it became the dominant strain in the US – causing unprecedented and record-breaking surges across the country.
+Here are some places that are sounding the alarm:

 Last updated on June 28 – Updated to include the latest information on the delta variant's impact around the world.